AiR-ISZ-Gr1/systemy_rozproszone/README.md

     ```

 ## Important informations
 The Chatbot application is not working locally because it is based on the ChatGPT API.
-To fix this, you need to add the API according to the instructions below:
+To run this, you need to add the API according to the instructions below:
 1. Create .env file in `app/processes/chatbot`
-2. In .env file create enviromental variable called OPENAI_API_KEY, and assign to it your openai api key.
+2. In .env file create enviromental variable called OPENAI_API_KEY, and assign to it your [openai api key](https://example.com)
 Example file is provided in this folder.

 5. Wait till container `databases-startup` goes down.